-Prerequisites: Chemistry, a minimum of Algebra II (Algebra II-Trig is recommended) and department recommendation.
+Prerequisites: Chemistry or Chemistry Honors, a minimum of Algebra II (Algebra II & Trigonometry Honors recommended), and department recommendation.

 555 Biology II

 Biology II will focus on some of the unifying concepts in biology, such as diversification and adaptation, classification, development, and ecology.
 Serious attention to our environment and the importance of plants to our environment will be part of this course.
 Each student will utilize the scientific method in his/her studies and lab work.
 There will be an individual student presentations during the semester.